 As a preventative measure to decrease risk associated with the novel coronavirus (COVID-19), Ruth Davidson Hahn & Company has suspended in-person Dance for Parkinson’s classes until further notice.
-Dance for Parkinson’s weekly remote classes are coming this fall.
-Click here to read the full announcement.
+We are now offering Dance for Parkinson’s weekly remote classes.
+Registration is required and free.

 Ruth Davidson Hahn, President and Artistic Director of Ruth Davidson Hahn & Company, Director and Professional Teacher of Dance for Parkinson’s and Movement & Music